 - Now, emperor penguins have only two potential predators; the killer whale and leopard seal.

-- Currently, their population is marked as stable, however, climate change due to human activities is causing destruction to their habitat.
+- Currently, their population is marked as stable, however, climate change due to human activities is destroying their habitat.

-- In some areas, human activities causing a disturbance and threaten them; such as the presence of scientific bases near their habitat and movements of the aircraft over their colonies.
+- In some areas, human activities cause a disturbance and threaten them; such as the presence of scientific bases near their habitat and movements of the aircraft over their colonies.

 32. Are Emperor Penguins Dangerous

 - They are not known for any kind of aggressive behavior towards other animals or humans.